Veterinary Public Health Program

 (Nanophyetus).
-Dogs can catch the illness very easily when they eat raw or undercooked trout.
-One dog in LA disease after licking the ground where water had off of an infected trout.
-This common in the Pacific Northwest area of the
+Dogs can catch the illness very easily when they eat raw or undercooked salmon or trout.
+The after licking the ground where water had dripped off of an infected trout.
+This disease is most common in the Pacific Northwest